krishna-sk/spring-boot-docker/README.md

 networks:
   spring_boot_mysql_network:
     driver: bridge
-    name: spring_boot_mysql_network        # directory name will be prefixed for docker network name, so to avoid provided name key  will be
+    name: spring_boot_mysql_network # directory name will be prefixed for docker network name, in order to avoid that, provided name key
 ```